-"From the village of Kadetamare a score of admirable mission sites are available, with fine health-giving breezes blowing over them, water in abundance at their feet, fertility unsurpassed around them, with docile, goodtempered people dwelling everywhere, at peace with each other and all travellers and neighbors.
-"As the passes of the Olympus unlocked the gates of the Eastern empires to the hordes of Othman; so the passes of the Mukondokwa may admit the Gospel and its beneficent influences into the heart of savage Africa.
+"From the village of Kadetamare a score of admirable mission sites are available, with fine health-giving breezes blowing over them, water in abundance at their feet, fertility unsurpassed around them, with docile, good-tempered people dwelling everywhere at peace with each other, and all travelers and neighbors.

+"As the passes of the Olympus unlocked the gates of the Eastern empires to the hordes of Othman; as the passes of Kumaylé and Sura admitted the British into Abyssinia; so the passes of the Mukondokwa may admit the Gospel and its beneficent influences into the heart of savage Africa.

-" I can fancy old Kadetamare rubbing his hands with glee at the sight of the white man coming to teach his people the words of the 'Molungu'-the Sky Spirit; how to sow, and reap, and build houses; how to cure their sick, how to make themselves comfortable-in short, how to be civilized.
+"I can fancy old Kadetamare rubbing his hands with glee

+at the sight of the white man coming to teach his people the words of the 'Mulungu'-the Sky Spirit; how to sow, and reap, and build houses; how to cure their sick, how to make themselves comfortable-in short, how to be civilized.
 But the missionary, to be successful, must know his duties as well as a thorough sailor must know how to reef, hand and steer.
-He must be no kid-glove, effeminate man, no journal writer, no disputatious polemic, no silken stole and chasuble-loving priest-but a thorough, earnest laborer in the garden of the Lord-a man of the David Livingstone, or of the Robert Moffatt stamp.
+He must be no kid-glove, effeminate man, no journal writer, no disputatious polemic, no silken stole and chasuble-loving priest-but a thorough, earnest laborer in the garden of the Lord-a man of the David Livingstone, or of the Robert Moffatt stamp,

-"The other river, the Rufiji, or Ruhwha, is a still more important stream than the Wiami.
+"The other river, the Rufiji, or Ruhwha, is a still more important stream than Wiami.
 It is a much longer river, and discharges twice as much water into the Indian Ocean.
 It rises near some mountains about one hundred miles south-west of Nbena.
 Kisigo River, the most northern and most important affluent of the Ruhwha, is supposed to flow into it near east longitude thirty-five degrees; from the confluence to the sea, the Ruhwha has a length of four degrees of direct longitude.
 This fact, of itself, must prove its importance and rank among the rivers of East Africa.

-"After Zanzibar, our debut into Africa is made via Bagomayo.
-At this place we may see seven different tribes; yet it would be a difficult task for any person, at mere sight of their dresses or features, to note the differences.
-Only by certain customs or distinctive marks, such as tattooing, puncturing of the lobes of the ears, ornaments, wearing the hair, etc., which would appear, at first, too trivial to note, could one discriminate between the various tribal representatives.
+"After Zanzibar, our début into Africa is made via Bagomayo.
+At this place we may see Wangindo, Wasawahili, Warori, Wagogo, Wanyamwezi, Waseguhha and Wasagara; yet it would be a difficult task for any person, at mere sight of their dresses or features, to note the differences.
+Only by certain customs or distinctive marks, such as tattocing, puncturing of the lobes of the ears, ornaments, wearing the hair, etc., which would appear, at first, too trivial to note, could one discriminate between the various tribal representatives.
 There are certainly differences, but not so varied or marked as they are reported.

-" The Wasawahili, of course, through their intercourse with semi-civilization, present us with a race, or tribe, influenced by a state of semi-civilized society, and are, consequently, better dressed and appear to better advantage than their more savage brethren farther west.
-As it is said that underneath the Russian skin lies the Tartar, so it may be said that underneath the dish-dasheh, or shirt of the Wasawahili, one will find the true barbarian.
+"The Wasawahili, of course, through their intercourse with semi-civilization, present us with a race, or tribe, influenced by a state of semi-civilized society, and are, consequently, better dressed and appear to better advantage than their more savage brethren farther west.
+As it is said that underneath the Russian skin lies the Tartar, so it may be said that underneath the snowy dish-dasheh, or shirt of the Wasawahili, one will find the true barbarian.
 In the street or bazaar he appears semi-Arabized; his suavity of manner, his prostrations and genuflexions, the patois he speaks, all prove his contact and affinity with the dominant race, whose subject he is.
-Once out of the coast towns, in the Washensi villages, he sheds the shirt that had half civilized him, and appears in all his deep blackness of skin, prognathous jaws, thick lips -the pure negro and barbarian.
-Not keenest eve could detect the difference between him and the Washensi, unless his attention had been drawn to the fact that the two men were of different tribes.
+Once out of the coast towns, in the Washensi villages, he sheds the shirt that had half civilized him, and appears in all his deep blackness of skin, prognathous jaws, thick lips-the pure negro and barbarian.
+Not keenest eye could detect the difference between him and the Washensi, unless his attention had been drawn to the fact that the two men were of different tribes.